 We know you have a choice of lawsuit settlement funding companies providing advances and are happy to assist you in your time of need.
 To obtain pre-settlement funding in the quickest and easiest manner, please fill out the submission form on this page.
 One of our agents will contact you immediately and start the process.
 You can then simply sit back and allow Fair Rate Funding to do its job.
 We regularly process and provide pre settlement cash advances within 24 hours of receiving the paperwork from your attorney.

-We currently consider advancing funds prior to the settlement of workers' compensation claims in the following states: Alabama, Alaska, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, South Carolina, Vermont, Virginia, and Wyoming.
+We currently consider advancing funds prior to the settlement of workers' compensation claims in the following states: Alabama, Alaska, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, Vermont, and Wyoming.

 Thank you for choosing Fair Rate Funding.